 Mentoring has also been proven to raise retention rates and improve minority representation in leadership roles.
 As mentoring can help improve diversity and inclusion, it is a solution that fits multiple purposes.
 Providing mentoring can help attract more talent, as 79% of millennials see mentoring as crucial to their career success (Source).

 Mentoring is an effective and low-cost way for senior employees to pass on knowledge of their industry and organisation to staff.
 Incorporating mentoring as part of a D&I strategy can be very effective in reaching goals.
+If you would like to learn how to start an effective mentoring program, you can read this really good article we wrote.

 Mentoring has been proven to increase employee retention rates by making people more satisfied with their jobs.
 If you want your company to avoid the effects of the Great Resignation, adopt a mentoring program.